ArduPilot/companion/Up_Squared/Ubuntu/README.md

 - Automatically launch the `t265_to_mavlink.py` and `d4xx_to_mavlink.py` scripts,
 - Real-time video streaming of the RGB image from the Realsense camera on the drone to the ground station.

+> **Note**: ensure the flight controller as well as the cameras (Realsense T265/D4xx specifically) are not connected to the UP2 until all installation steps are completed.

-> The following configuration and installation steps should be modified/removed according to your actual system and requirements.
+The following configuration and installation steps should be modified/removed according to your actual system and requirements.

-## 3. Install the OS and prerequisite
+## 3. Install the OS and prerequisites

 The general instructions can be found [here](https://wiki.up-community.org/Ubuntu_18.04).
 In short, the steps are: